eamonnofarrell/PythonProject2018/README.md

  </details>

 * Data Description and Analysis
+    * The objective of this step in the process is to understand the main characteristics of Iris Data Set and the nature of the information we are dealing with.
+    * Quantative techniques such as Mean, Maximum and Minimum will be analysed
+    * Three graphical technques will be used to visualise the data, Box Plots, Histograms and Scatter Plots.
-    * The data frame consists of 5 columns, first four contain sepal/petal measurement in centimeters, the fifth contains flower type.
+    * One of the key features of the data frame is that it consists of 5 columns, first four contain sepal/petal measurement in centimeters, the fifth contains flower type.
     * We can review these statistics and start noting interesting facts about our data set.
     * Such as
         - The minimum sepal length is 3.3 centimeters greater than the minimum petal length.